 The thing is, it’s not always about the test you pass, the grade you get, or even the lesson you learn.
 Sometimes, it’s about who you meet.
 Your greatness may well be locked behind a gate, simply awaiting the right keyholder.

 We know that the musicians included on this list would heartily agree, even if they made fun of me for the gratuitous metaphor.
 Hereafter, you will find a fairly diverse array of musicians, varying in age, subgenre and most notably, in quality.
 That’s right.
 This is not a best-of list.
 Some bands mentioned here are objectively awful.
 Others are quite legendary.
-(To those of you still angry about their ranking in my 100 Best Rock Bands list, all hail the mighty Queen and may I be forgiven for my sins.)

 At any rate, all the bands mentioned here have one thing in common.
 They all got together while they were still in school.
 Before going on to massive, world-conquering success—or at least respectable one-hit-wonder status—each of these 20 bands matriculated together.